Why God Favors the Righteous

 So why does God favor the righteous over the wicked?
 This brings us to the definitions of righteous and wicked.
 And now we must clarify that righteousness is neither good or evil but the mean, it is right-making decisions whereas wickedness is wrong-making decisions.
 Righteousness has more to do with wisdom than with goodness or badness per se.

 In a morally ambiguous world, where killing can either be in self-defense or blatant murder, God favors those who make the right contextual decisions, not necessarily the a priori morality of their actions.
-The Bible is replete with killers: King Saul, King David etc. They perform morally questionable actions but yet god favors them still.
+The Bible is replete with who kill and break sacred laws: King Saul, King David etc. They perform morally questionable actions but yet god favors them still.

 At its core, righteousness is a sign of Gods confidence in that persons judgement.
 Therefore God will favor those who are partners with him in Creation, regardless of the morally dubious actions they might make along the way.

 And that is why righteousness is forever changing according to different generations.